NEW SOUTH WALES LOCAL GOVERNMENT,

 The United Services Union is the union representing Local Government, Clerical, Administrative, Energy, Airlines & Utilities workers.
 The Union collects personal information in order to conduct its business of processing applications for membership, administering memberships and related actions, as well as communicating with members to provide information about industrial and political matters, and communicating with members about membership benefits and promotions.
 The Union operates in the political, legal, industrial and social spheres.

-In this Policy, the notion of "Union" also includes the Aquatic Caravan Park and Aquatic Waterfront Motel, also known as the Aquatic Resort.
+In this Policy, the notion of “Union” also includes the Riverside Resort @ Port.

 How this Policy applies